 Diagnostic agent: Diagnostic use in performance of radioactive iodide (RAI) uptake test to evaluate thyroid function and for thyroid imaging.
-Note: Alternative agents (eg, sodium iodide I123, technetium-99m pertechnetate) are recommended for routine thyroid scintigraphy due to increased thyroid radiation exposure with sodium iodide I131 (ACR-SPR 2014)
+Note: Other agents (eg, sodium iodide I123, technetium-99m pertechnetate) are preferred for routine thyroid scintigraphy for benign disease due to increased thyroid radiation exposure with sodium iodide I131 (ACR/SNMMI/SPR 2019).

 Off Label Uses